Trust issues arise out of fear when you meet someone. You may fear being betrayed, manipulated, or having your secrets

 7. Some People Reveal Their True Selves With Time

-We should mention that taking your time in knowing a person isn’t a bad move to make.
-Many people jump into a relationship and end up regretting it when that person reveals their true selves.
+We should mention that taking your time to know a person isn’t a bad move to make.
+So many people jump into a relationship and end up regretting it when that person reveals their true selves.

 Some people seem nice at a glance, but when you get to know them, their mask comes off.
 They may have abusive behavior or be a manipulator.